derric-d/lfs-base/README.md

 ## bin
- this directory holds all utlility programs. bin = Binary, holds binaries of executable programs. these are typical for base administration of a linux system.
+ This directory holds all utlility programs. /bin = Binary, holds binaries of executable programs.
+These are typical for base administration of a linux system.

 ## lib
-holds import library files, linux kernel & modules, udev device programs and management. these help applications to properly execute.
+Holds import library files, linux kernel & modules, udev device programs and management.
+These help applications to properly execute.

 ## sources
-provides a list of source tar balls needed for every package in this linux system.
+Provides a list of source tar balls needed for every package in this linux system.

 ## boot
-boot directory, holds kernel and grub boot information
+Boot directory, holds kernel and grub boot information

 # Related